 I recently spoke to about a dozen small business retail clients of mine about what they were doing to prepare for the upcoming holiday season and, unlike in past years, there was a predominant theme to the conversations.
 That theme was ecommerce.

 For starters, you need to be on one of the big platforms.
 Yes, that means Amazon.
 Or eBay.
 Or Etsy.
 Or Alibaba, Craigslist or Facebook Marketplace.
 These sites reach millions of potential buyers all around the world.
 They are heavily trafficked and supported by hundreds of millions of dollars in advertising and support just to draw that traffic.
 Yes, there are rules to be followed, and competition can be fierce.
-But every retailer I know has a presence on at least one of these major shopping platforms because that’s just what ecommerce is all about in 2020.
+But every retailer I know has a presence on at least one of these major shopping platforms.

 You should also sell from your own website.
 Invest in tools like Shopify, Magento or Big Commerce so you can set up your own storefront on your website that will integrate with your on-premise point-of-sale system.
 Make sure your ecommerce application can integrate with your inventory and accounting systems.
 Make sure the provider has a large community of users and support and that you are comfortable working with them for the foreseeable future; you don’t want to have to change providers.
 Visitors should be encouraged to go to your site first, rather than the big players mentioned above.
 This will likely earn you the highest margins.
 Of course, continue selling from one of the major platforms — the more channels for your products this holiday season, the better.